bjuppa/com-plain-date/README.md

 composable and all operations requiring multiple arguments are implemented as higher-order functions for currying.

-Also, there are no classes here, only objects adhering to interfaces and factory functions to create them.
+Also, there are no classes here, only objects adhering to interfaces and the factory functions to create them.

-Don't let this scare you, the utilities are just as easy to use in a non-functional paradigm too!
+Please don't let this scare you, the ComPlainDate utilities are just as easy to use in a non-functional paradigm too!

 ## Limitations